freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/zhang-suen-thinning-algorithm.english.md

 ## Instructions
 <section id='instructions'>
-WWrite a routine to perform Zhang-Suen thinning on the provided image matrix.
+Write a routine to perform Zhang-Suen thinning on the provided image matrix.
 </section>

 ## Tests